andersc/cppSRTWrapper/README.md

 The [SRT](https://github.com/Haivision/srt) team for all the help and positive feedback

-Anders Cedronius for creating the C++ wrapper

-anders.cedronius(at)gmail.com
+Thanks all [contributors](https://github.com/andersc/cppSRTWrapper/graphs/contributors) for bugfixes and enhancing the solution!!

 ## License